-- 3. You are prompted to indicate whether to remove all application settings.
-Do one of the following: - Click Yes to remove the application setting folders for the tools installed with the version of Fortify Static Code Analyzer that you are uninstalling.
-The Fortify Static Code Analyzer (sca<version>) folder is not removed. - Click No to retain the application settings on your system.
+- 2. You are prompted to indicate whether to remove the entire application or individual components.
+Make your selection, and then click Next. - If you are uninstalling specific components, select the components to remove on the Select Components to Uninstall page, and then click Next. - 3.
+You are prompted to indicate whether to remove all application settings.
+Do one of the following: - Click Yes to remove the application settings for the components installed with the version of Fortify Static Code Analyzer that you are uninstalling. - The Fortify Static Code Analyzer (sca<version>) folder is not removed. - Click No to retain the application settings on your system.

-Uninstalling Fortify Static Code Analyzer and Applications Silently
+Uninstalling Fortify Static Code Analyzer Silently